 Over time, we, as a society, have become more comfortable with our sexual lives.
 We like to try new things out to see how glorious sex can be.
 However, sex before marriage is frowned upon in the bible, and when we get married, we may experience some form of difficulty when trying out those new sexual desires.

-It is not uncommon for married couples to report relationship issues that appear after their sex life has become a bit boring.
+It is not uncommon for married couples to report relationship issues after their sex life has become a bit boring.
 Although both husband and wife are generally satisfied with each other, they have this curiosity for a sexual adventure like a threesome.
-So you and your partner are both interested in trying it out with a third party, but you’re not sure if it goes in line with your Christian beliefs, and that’s beginning to give you sleepless nights.
+So you and your partner are both interested in trying it out with a third party, but you’re not sure if it aligns with your Christian beliefs, and that’s beginning to give you sleepless nights.

 Swinging involves ethical non-monogamy.
 That means both partners are honest with each other.
 There is no lying or deceit.
 You mutually agree upon boundaries and limits and honor that agreement.
-Because swinging follows an honest and ethical path, it can be hard to find the bible clearly prohibiting it especially considering the bible does have so many mentions of polygamy.
+Because swinging follows a moral and ethical path, it can be hard to find the bible prohibiting it, especially considering the bible does have so many mentions of polygamy.

 Is It Adultery?

 Words like adultery repeatedly appear in the bible, and they give the distinct impression that having sex outside your marriage constitutes a sin.
 So our society and the church have interpreted adultery in a certain way, and this interpretation can be subjected to a review.
 In fact, in the old testament, adultery was seen as an issue of property rights because it was an act where one man takes and uses the wife (who was considered property) of another man.

 This forces us to consider the possibility that adultery is stealing where one man takes what belongs to another without consent.
 But swinging is a situation where both parties in the marriage agree to allow intimate contact with someone outside the marriage.
 So it is not stealing, right?
 Then is it adultery?